accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 #### Navigation sequence
 The order in which content is scrolled through using the tab key.
 This sequence can become inconsistent in certain situations, for example when clickable elements are inserted into complex shapes or text areas and these are not presented in a consistent order.
 Similarly, in a PDF form, the navigation sequence of input fields and buttons can become inconsistent when they are incorrectly positioned.

-#### Table of contents
-List of content headings, presented at the beginning of the document, generally in the form of links providing direct access to the relevant sections.
-Each heading may be accompanied by the corresponding page number.
-Depending on the software used to edit the content, the table of contents may be structured using TOC and TOCI elements or L and LI elements.

 #### Text alternative
 Text associated with an image or complex shape that provides information equivalent to that conveyed by the image or complex shape.